ThibaultJanBeyer/dragNdrop/readme.md

 - Add draggability to any DOM element
 - Add corresponding drop containers
 - Callback, Classes and Events available
-- Tested on all browsers, IE9 up
+- Awesome browser support, works even on IE8
 - Ease of use
 - Lightweight, only 1KB gzipped
 - Free & open source under MIT License